Ian Callum: Awards

 In 2006, he was honoured with a Royal Designer for Industry (RDI) award from the Royal Society of Arts and was joint recipient with his brother, Moray Callum, of the Jim Clark Memorial Trophy, awarded annually to Scots who have made a major contribution to the world of motoring.

+In 2014 he received the Minerva Medal from the Chartered Society of Designers.

 In 2016 he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "Car Design in the 21st Century".

 In 2018, he was elected a Fellow of the Royal Society of Edinburgh.